-- → These groups are led by the Class Teacher/ Teaching Assistants in your child's class.
-Your child may be in a targeted group for a specific learning area.
-This means that they receive additional adult input to address the current areas of difficulty. - → Intervention Groups.
+These groups are led by the Class Teacher/ Teaching Assistants in your child's class.

+- Target Group.
+Your child may be in a target group for a specific learning area.
+This means that they receive additional adult input to address the current areas of difficulty. - Intervention Groups.
 These are led mainly by Teaching Assistants who receive training/support where necessary.
-These are monitored every 6 weeks to assess their effectiveness.
+These are monitored every 6 weeks to assess their effectiveness. - Family Support Worker (FSW), Lyne Mills, supports to aid with social, emotional and behavioural difficulties.
+Our FSW has received specialist training and leads Bereavement Therapies, Social Skills Groups, Counselling and Play Therapy.

-What happens when specific barriers to learning cannot be overcome through this support?
-When a child has specific barriers to learning that cannot be overcome through whole class teaching and intervention external agencies can then be consulted to help us to gain a better understanding of your child's needs.
+When a child has specific barriers to learning that cannot be overcome through whole class teaching and intervention external agencies can then be consulted.

 - If your child has been identified as needing more specialist input, referrals will be made to outside agencies to advise and support us in enabling your child to receive the best support. - Before referrals are made you will be asked to come to a meeting to discuss your child's progress and help plan possible ways forward.
 This is usually with the Class Teacher and SENCO. - If it is agreed that the support of an outside agency is a way forward, you will be asked to give your consent for the school to refer your child to a specialist professional.
-There are a range of agencies with whom we maintain a strong liaison: Speech and Language Therapy, Occupational Therapy, Educational Psychology, Learning Support Service, Children's Disability Service, Behaviour Improvement Team, Community Paediatrics and Child and Adolescent Mental Health Service. - The specialist professional will work with your child to assess their needs and recommend the best next steps.
-This will either take place in school or the parent/carer may be required to attend an appointment off the school site.
+There are a range of agencies with whom we maintain a strong liaison: Speech and Language Therapy, Occupational Therapy, Educational Psychology, Learning Support Service, Children's Disability Service, Behaviour Improvement Team, Community Paediatrics and Child and Adolescent Mental Health Service.